AVSimulation/SCANeR-Quick-Starts/Pages/HT_Download_Trial_SCANeR/HT_Install_Trial_SCANeR.md

 To install SCANeR, follow the instructions here: [How to?
 Install SCANeR studio](../HT_Install_SCANeR_studio/HT_Install_SCANeR_studio.md)

 Congratulations !
-You are now ready to use the trial version of SCANeR studio :raised_hands:
+You are now ready to use the trial version of SCANeR studio 🙌

 > **Note:** Once installed, SCANeR Trial Version will expire after 45 days (but can be extended for an additional 30 days).